Recurrent urinary tract infection: Laboratory Identification

 • Vancomycin-resistant Enterococci (VRE) have been divided into three phenotypes--Van A, Van B, and Van C.

-• The strain shown in the lower photograph, however, is ampicillin susceptible at the level of 1 ug/ml (see lower set of yellow arrows), indicating that this drug may be effective in treating the urinary tract infection.
+• The strain shown in the lower image, however, is ampicillin susceptible at the level of 1 ug/mL (see lower set of yellow arrows), indicating that this drug may be effective in treating the urinary tract infection.